PaimaStudios/paima-engine-docs/6-environment-config-values.md

 - `GAME_NODE_VERSION`: defined statically in paima-sdk.
 Check used to ensure your game node is running with a compatible version of paima-engine.
 After a major upgrade and necessary adjustments, you should adjust the version on your side.
 - `NATIVE_NFT_SALE_PROXY`: used in the NFT LvlUp template.
 It represents the contract address for your NFT sale proxy.
 See [4 - deploying-your-stateful-nft.md](4%20-%20deploying-your-stateful-nft.md)
 - [Chain data extensions](5%20-%20chain-data-extensions.md):
   - `DEFAULT_PRESYNC_STEP_SIZE`: number of blocks to process in each step during initial presync phase.
 If not provided, a value of 1000 is used.
+Generally no need to change this value.
-  - `CDE_CONFIG_PATH`: custom location of `extensions.yml` that is used to initialize chain data extensions
+  - `CDE_CONFIG_PATH`: allows you to specify a custom location for your `extensions.yml` that is used to initialize chain data extensions

 ## Customization